markreha/cloudworkshop/sdk/docs/development/README.md

 NOTE: You will need to Create two OpenShift v3 accounts: use one account for the IoT Services application and another account for the IoT Reporting application.

 Setup and configure the OpenShift JBoss Tomcat MySQL Container:
- 1. Create a new Project in OpenShift named GCU Cloud Workshop.
+ 1. Create a new Project in OpenShift named Cloud Workshop.
  2. Click the Add to Project menu.
  3. Add the following types to the Project: JBoss Tomcat 8 image for the REST API Spring project and when prompted for a Github Repository URL for your project enter the URL for your 'cloudservices' Github repository.
  4. Click the Add to Project menu.